FabRom13/Stock_1/README.md

 My skills : <BR>
 I'm independent, rigorous, and a perfectionist (maybe even too much so...). <BR>
-I'm also comfortable with graphic design (layout) thanks to skills acquired over the years. <BR>
+I'm also comfortable with graphic design (mock-up and layout) thanks to skills acquired over the years. <BR>
 Despite having no prior knowledge of coding languages, I'm in the learning phase and am giving myself every opportunity to succeed in this adventure.<BR><BR>

 ## Socials: